The Top 10 Most Beautiful Places in the Caribbean

 What to Pack for the Caribbean

-Of course, what everyone decides to pack for the Caribbean is going to depend on what they personally appreciate, but here are 5 things that I wish I had thought to pack for the Caribbean when I was down there.
+Of course, what everyone decides to pack for the Caribbean is going to depend on what they personally appreciate, but here are a few things that I wish I had thought to pack for the Caribbean when I was down there.

 The Top Ten Most Beautiful Caribbean Islands